Preparations Underway For The 20th Annual Green Country Home & Garden Show

 The Green Country Home and Garden Show is returning to Expo Square this weekend for its 20th year.

-Whether you're remodeling your home or just needing a little inspiration, you'll find it at the Green Country Home and Garden Show.
+Whether you're remodeling your home or just need a little inspiration, you'll find it at the Green Country Home and Garden Show.

 Burnett Home Improvement is one of the sponsors and Ferrell said it's a great chance to get a head start on those spring projects.